scsd-cdh/OBC/README.md

 2. **OS Level:** Provides a set of APIs that build on the lower-level drivers to deliver system-level services.
 3. **Debugging Interfaces:** Comprises web-based UIs and logging tools to generate test reports and facilitate diagnostics.

-Our branching strategy follows the principles outlined in the [Successful Git Branching Model](https://nvie.com/posts/a-successful-git-branching-model/).

 ---